Ericsson/dataplanebook/_sources/intro.rst.txt

 ========

 This book is written for software developers, software architects and system engineers.
-The assumption is that the reader possesses good general software development skills, including good knowledge of the C language, and basic understanding of operating system level concepts, computer networks, and computer processors.
+The assumption is that the reader possesses general software development skills, including good knowledge of the C language, and basic understanding of operating system level concepts, computer networks, and computer processors.